top of page

 The Root Of People Pleasing.

 Now if you can relate to any of these signs of people pleasing, then you’re probably interested in learning how to untangle yourself from these tendencies.
-And in order to do that, you need to dig deep into understanding the core root of it all.
+In order to do that, you need to dig deep into understanding the root cause.

 Here it is: We people please out of fear.